stephen-cd/MAtimeclock/README.md

 <h1>Creating first employee (manager)</h1>

 Upon starting the application, the user should be prompted to add a manager, which involves entering a first and last name and a PIN.
 After submitting, they will be directed to the home page.
 From the home screen, a user enters their PIN.
-If the user is a manager, they can access either the time clock or manager options.
-Regular employees are automatically directed to the time clock.
+Managers can then access either the time clock or manager options, and regular employees are automatically directed to the time clock.

 <h1>Clocking in and out</h1>